davistdaniel/covid-19-tracker/README.md

 ![All functions shown](https://github.com/davistdaniel/covid-19-tracker/blob/master/screenshots/full_gif.gif)

 #### Please note!
-I am new to programming.For suggestions, comments or if you think there is something I should improve , send me an email on : forall2087@gmail.com.
+Send me an email on : forall2087@gmail.com.

 The program was only tested on Windows 10.
 Kindly let me know if it did not work on your operating system.